domagojk/cycle-grid-driver/README.md

 # Cycle Grid

 A driver used for communcation between cycle components keeping them loosely coupled accross application.

-More info on the concept: [Creating a Scalable JavaScript Application with Cycle.js](https://medium.com/@domagojk/creating-a-scalable-javascript-application-with-cycle-js-589f4d4020a5#.ucoin75ee)
+Designed for creating an arhitecture where there would not be one main function and Cycle.js components can be separated and work “in parallel”.

 ```
 npm install cycle-grid-driver
 ```

+## Why would you do that?

+For more info on the concept: [Creating a Scalable JavaScript Application with Cycle.js](https://medium.com/@domagojk/creating-a-scalable-javascript-application-with-cycle-js-589f4d4020a5#.ucoin75ee)
+Bear in mind that this is primarly designed for creating large-scale applications.

 ## Usage